aaronparres/burger-builder-react-app/README.md

 # Burger Builder Project from Udemy React Course

 ### `v6.0`
-Basic version of the Burger Builder with Authentification.
+Basic version of the Burger Builder with Authentication.

 ### `v5.0`
 Basic version of the Burger Builder with Redux.